American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 Offsetting these developments will be the opening of two new Gamma Knife centers later this year.
 One Gamma Knife center will open at the Air Force Hospital in Lima, Peru in Q3'17.
 Another Gamma Knife center will open at the Bryan Medical Center in Lincoln, Nebraska in Q4'17.

 The outlook is for modest growth in the company’s Gamma Knife business.
 There will be opportunities for current users to employ upgrades to their current Elekta Perfexion Gamma Knife systems.
-In addition the company continues to ferret out opportunities for additional sites.
+In addition, the company continues to ferret out opportunities for additional sites.

 2. The nascent Proton Beam Radiation Therapy business will substantially increase the value of the company.